Upcoming Events:

-We are a cohousing group based in Kingston Ontario.
+We are a not-for-profit cohousing group based in Kingston, Ontario.

 We are in the development stage and still accepting new members.
-We welcome more “burning souls” to join our core group and “interested observers” who want to be kept in the loop of our progress.
+We welcome more “burning souls” to join our core group and “Explorers” who want to be involved in our progress.

 Many hands make light work!
 If you’d like to join us in creating a thriving community, we’d love to work with you.
 And then you’ll forever have the prize of knowing you helped to create it.